pulibrary/pulibrary.github.io/_posts/2024-01-31-figgy-migration-details.md

 We got longer-term benefits from the work we put in as well.
 Now we can spin up a new database cluster with confidence when we need one.
 We can use Ansible to run SQL commands.
 And we can tune the PostgreSQL cluster for our Figgy application, optimizing memory usage for our largest database.

-In our next post we will discuss how to set up a warm standby with streaming replication.
+In our [next post](2024-02-07-warm_standby) we discuss how to set up a warm standby with streaming replication.